Welcome to the Laboratory

 This page is a small window into our approach here at Molten Aura Labs.
 We are advancing the state of the art of borosilicate color creation and we’re glad to join you on your journey of advancing the state of your art.

 Every element we use in the glass affects it’s working characteristics in some way.
 Having complete control over the composition allows us to minimize undesirable traits while maximizing color saturation and usability.
-No color is ever going to work exactly like clear.
-However, we go to great lengths to ensure that the balance of CTE and viscosity ensures compatibility with the NIST Borosilicate standard (3.3 x 10-60).
+No colored glass is going to work exactly like its clear counterpart.
+Many clears don’t even behave exactly the same.
+However, we go to great lengths to ensure that the balance of CTE (Coefficient of Thermal Expansion) and viscosity ensures compatibility with the NIST Borosilicate standard (3.3 x 10-60).

 Our vision is to propel a new generation of borosilicate artwork forward with the richness and optical clarity that has been a staple in soft glass for centuries.
 We see SANDCRAFTED® glass as the logical next frontier for discerning borosilicate artists.

 Maybe.
 We are forging a new path and developing new technologies and formulas.
 These steps require completely customized equipment, tools, and furnaces.
 We run a very lean operation and we’re continually learning new approaches and optimizing our processes.

 Also, some colors contain expensive elements, such as gold.
 Those colors will typically have a higher price point, no matter how they are made.

 That being said, you can easily thin our colors out by layering clear over or under them and they will still look amazing.
 You can effectively double or even triple your yield by adding clear to our gold-based colors, and your piece will still look more saturated than many other pinks and purples on the market.

 Why do your colors require different annealing temperatures than Simax?
 Does that mean they are not 33CTE?